 In terms of international monetary standards, there are some significant Crowns of Italian States in the Millennia Collection.
 Consider that the silver coin standard of Central-Western Europe was exemplified by the Maria Theresa Taler of Austria, which weighs a little more than 28 grams, almost an ounce, and is about 83.33% silver.
 It was first minted in 1741 and for a long time afterwards.

 The eight reales Crown of the Spanish Empire weighs less than a Maria Theresa Taler, 27 grams (about 0.95 ounce) but is seven-eighths silver (87.5%).
 The net silver content of these two standard denominations is thus very close (about 23.4 grams for the Taler versus 23.6 for the eight reales).
 Besides, in reality, the weights and silver fineness of the respective coins tended to very.
 Merchants expected a range of deviation.

 In many circumstances, Crowns of Central-Western Europe were interchangeable with Crowns of the Spanish Empire.
 Crowns of both standards circulated very widely, though the eight reales pieces played a greater role throughout the world.
 Eight reales coins, and corresponding smaller denominations, continued to circulate in the United States at least until the 1850s and possibly much later.

-A discussion of the European coins of the Millennia collection should include mention of a famous Greek rarity, the 100 Drachmai gold coin of 1876.
-Jim Elmen suggests that around seventy may exist.
-The Millennia collection had one that is NGC graded Proof-64 and is very attractive overall with beige-gold design elements and green fields.
+A discussion of the European coins of the Millennia Collection should include mention of a famous Greek rarity, the 100 Drachmai gold coin of 1876.
+Jim Elmen suggests that around 70 may exist.
+The Millennia Collection had one that is NGC-graded Proof-64 and is very attractive overall with beige-gold design elements and green fields.
 It exhibits a moderate cameo contrast.
 It sold for $218,500 to floor bidder #878.
 This is a surprisingly high price.
 My guess is that it is an auction record for a coin from the nation of Greece.